- Outline the British southern strategy and its results

 In April 1780, a British force of eight thousand soldiers besieged American forces in Charleston.
 After six weeks of the Siege of Charleston, the British triumphed.
 General Benjamin Lincoln, who led the effort for the revolutionaries, had to surrender his entire force, the largest American loss during the entire war.
 Many of the defeated Americans were placed in jails or in British prison ships anchored in Charleston Harbor.
 The British established a military government in Charleston under the command of General Sir Henry Clinton.
 From this base, Clinton ordered General Charles Cornwallis to subdue the rest of South Carolina.

-As the British had hoped, large numbers of Loyalists helped ensure the success of the southern strategy, and thousands of slaves seeking freedom arrived to aid Cornwallis’s army.
+As the British had hoped, large numbers of Loyalists helped ensure the success of the southern strategy, and thousands of enslaved people seeking freedom arrived to aid Cornwallis’s army.
 However, the war turned in the Americans’ favor in 1781.
 General Greene realized that to defeat Cornwallis, he did not have to win a single battle.
-So long as he remained in the field, he could continue to destroy isolated British forces.
+So long as he remained in the field, he could destroy isolated British forces, gaining a tactical advantage by continually weakening the British Army.
 Greene therefore made a strategic decision to divide his own troops to wage war—and the strategy worked.
 American forces under General Daniel Morgan decisively beat the British at the Battle of Cowpens in South Carolina.
 General Cornwallis now abandoned his strategy of defeating the backcountry rebels in South Carolina.
 Determined to destroy Greene’s army, he gave chase as Greene strategically retreated north into North Carolina.
 At the Battle of Guilford Courthouse in March 1781, the British prevailed on the battlefield but suffered extensive losses, an outcome that paralleled the Battle of Bunker Hill nearly six years earlier in June 1775.

 In the summer of 1781, Cornwallis moved his army to Yorktown, Virginia.
 He expected the Royal Navy to transport his army to New York, where he thought he would join General Sir Henry Clinton.
 Yorktown was a tobacco port on a peninsula, and Cornwallis believed the British navy would be able to keep the coast clear of rebel ships.
 Sensing an opportunity, a combined French and American force of sixteen thousand men swarmed the peninsula in September 1781.
 Washington raced south with his forces, now a disciplined army, as did the Marquis de Lafayette and the Comte de Rochambeau with their French troops.
 The French Admiral de Grasse sailed his naval force into Chesapeake Bay, preventing Lord Cornwallis from taking a seaward escape route.